 The ASG reports into the STAR Steering Group.

-The ASG has around 20 members, which consist of STAR members from across the SLA workstreams and observers from industry, consumer and regulatory bodies.
+The ASG has around 20 members, which consist of STAR members from across the SLA workstreams and observers from industry.

 All ASG members must be committed to contribute time and effort to support ASG activities.
 ASG members should act in the best interests of the industry and the STAR initiative rather than an individual company’s interest.

-The output of the STAR initiative will be a quarterly industry index and an annual accreditation scheme of bronze, silver and gold, so that performance can be evidenced and rewarded.
+The output of the STAR initiative is an annual accreditation scheme of bronze, silver and gold, so that performance can be evidenced and rewarded.